furkandlkdr/piscine-go-uwh/README.md

 # Uniworkhub Piscine Program - GoLang Exam and Quest Solutions

-This repository contains a collection of important code solutions from the "Piscine" program by Uniworkhub, a software school that focuses on teaching GoLang.
+This repository contains a collection of important code solutions from the "Piscine" program by [Uniworkhub](https://uniworkhub.com/), a software school that starts with teaching GoLang.
 The **Piscine** program includes a series of **checkpoint**(exams) and **quests** designed to test and improve problem-solving skills in GoLang.

 ## Contents